Gilgamech/website/Gillogisms.md

 1. Trolls might have an aperitiefling before dinner.
 1. Truckheads operate LED-bedazzled combustion-powered pipe organs (on metal sleds, or trucks too lifted to tow) that produce uselessly massive torque (Dodge Charger) as a side effect. - 2021
 1. Truth is stranger than fiction - if you want strange, why read fiction?
 Goto fiction when you want normalcy. - 2022
 1. Trying to save money has been the most expensive thing I've ever done.
-Much cheaper is trying to meet my needs
+Much cheaper is trying to meet my needs and explore different parts of the market.
-1. Turn losing into winning. - 2019
 1. Turn off content which is only discontent. - 2020
 1. Two, in three dimensions, is eight.
-1. Typing Chinese with Pinyin is kinda like very old fashioned texting, where you had to press '66 *pause* 666' to type 'hi'
+1. Typing Chinese with Pinyin is kinda like very old fashioned texting, where you had to press '66 **pause** 666' to type 'hi'

 ### U

 1. Ukranium - uranium from Ukraine.
+1. Understanding the motives and objectives of a villain or criminal doesn't absolve them of their crimes or remove the need (both for them and for the rest of society) for punishment to be administered.
 1. Undying Undine
 1. Using a periodic table to describe the elements of a field usually doesn't make sense as the elements in most fields don't include an inherent periodic parameter, - such as electron shell diameter, which grows as you go left then jumps smaller at the periodic break.